fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 The `unknown column` error typically occurs when the database migrations haven't been run during the upgrade process.

 Check out the [documentation on running database migrations](./08-Updating-Fleet.md#running-database-migrations) to resolve this issue.

+## Why my host is not updating a policy's response.

+A host may not be updating a policy's for one or more of the following reasons:

+* The policy's query includes tables that are not compatible with this host's platform.
+For example, if your policy's query contains the [`apps` table](https://osquery.io/schema/5.0.1/#apps), which is only compatible on hosts running macOS, this policy will not update its response if this host is running Windows or Linux.

+* The policy's query includes invalid SQL syntax.
+If your policy's query includes invalid syntax, this policy will not update its response.
+You can check the syntax of your query by heading to the **Queries** page, selecting your query, and then selecting "Save."